Adige-Calculations/GNU-Linux-handbook/src/web.md

 previous interaction, if you want to keep the login state you need to include your login data at every request (on the Header) from a client point of view.

+## HTTP Verbs
+There are 4 basic HTTP verbs we use in requests to interact with resources in a REST system (architectural style for providing standards between computer systems on the web):

+GET — retrieve a specific resource (by id) or a collection of resources POST — create a new resource
+PUT — update a specific resource (by id)
+DELETE — remove a specific resource by id

+For each HTTP verb, there are expected status codes a server should return upon success:

+GET — return 200 (OK)
+POST — return 201 (CREATED)
+PUT — return 200 (OK)
+DELETE — return 204 (NO CONTENT) If the operation fails, return the most specific status code possible corresponding to the problem that was encountered.

 <!--  Script to show the footer   -->
 <html>
 <script